 U.S. Department of Energy (DOE) will assume responsibility for decommissioning the Mixed Oxide (MOX) Fuel Fabrication Facility (MFFF) as discussed in SECY 99-177, "Current Status of Legislative Issues Related to U.S. Nuclear Regulatory Commission (NRC) Licensing a Mixed Oxide Fuel Fabrication Facility," Issue 8.
-MOX Services has submitted under separate cover a request for an exemption from decommissioning requirements.
+MOX Services requested an exemption from decommissioning requirements.
+Based on review of the exemption request, the NRC concluded that the requested exemption is authorized by law based on the agreement for DOE to assume responsibility for decommissioning.

-As described above, DOE will assume responsibility for decommissioning.
 Therefore, the method of financial assurance is in accordance with 10 CFR 70.25(f)(5) and 10 Code of Federal Regulations (CFR) 40.36(e)(5).